Fiserv/transfer-now/docs/getting-started/TN-Integration-Guide/SSO-Guidelines/payload-submission.md

 <!-- theme: info -->

 >:memo:_**Note:**  If the Client performs the redirect after the session key has expired, the service will display an SS41 error page.
-See [Fiserv ePayments TN Application Error Codes](?path=docs/getting-started/TN-Integration-Guide/SSO-Guidelines/error-handling-error-codes.md)._
+See [Error Handling / Error Codes](?path=docs/getting-started/TN-Integration-Guide/SSO-Guidelines/error-handling-error-codes.md)._

 The Client is requesting the following session key expiration period: